 • Scrap metal dealers must be licensed and local authorities have the power to refuse unsuitable applicants and revoke licences

-• Police will have the power by court order to close unlicensed scrap yards
+• Police have the power by court order to close unlicensed scrap yards

 • All sellers of metal must show verifiable ID which dealers must record and retain

-• A public national register of scrap metal dealers wil be created
+• A public national register of scrap metal dealers has been created.

 This will help make sure that sales of scrap metal are accounted for and that all people trading scrap are doing so legitimately.